 RIEC is organized into four research divisions, two laboratories, and one center.
 The three research facilities have different scopes in terms of research period: the divisions focus on long-term projects, the laboratories on medium-term projects, and the center on short-term projects.
 The Information Devices Division carries out research into materials and devices for communication technology.
 The Broadband Engineering Division specifically examines the development of new technologies for the transmission and storage of vast quantities of data.
 The Human Information Systems Division conducts research into intelligent information processing.
 The Systems and Software Division is developing advanced system software for the new information society.

 There are two research laboratories.
 The Laboratory for Nanoelectronics and Spintronics is carrying out fundamental research into high-speed semiconductor devices and advanced nano-spin science and the Laboratory for Brainware Systems is working towards its long-term goal of the seamless fusion of real and virtual worlds at the human-computer interface.
 The Research Center for 21st Century Information Technology promotes short-term collaboration with the industrial or academic partners in fields developed in the research divisions.
 In addition to these organizations, RIEC established two new laboratories in Division for the Establishment of Frontier Sciences to open new fields in our institute in future.
-One is Multimodal cognitive system with collaboration with Graduate School of Arts and Letters established in 2018 and the other is Spintronics/CMOS-hybrid brain-inspired integrated system with collaboration with Graduate School of Engineering established in 2019.
+One is Multimodal cognitive system with collaboration with Graduate School of Letters established in 2018 and the other is Spintronics/CMOS-hybrid brain-inspired integrated system with collaboration with Graduate School of Engineering established in 2019.

 We have been certified by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a Joint Usage/Research Center for collaborative research in information and communications technology and are engaging in joint research projects with outside researchers.
 We are funding a variety of joint research projects, prioritizing collaborations with industry, international development, and younger researchers.
 This year we are conducting more than 100 joint research projects with more than 1,000 participants.